Single Instance Storage Reports display incorrectly

 Total Compressed Size

 Total Compressed Size is the sum of the sizes of the SIS Parts.
 This includes all DVSSP and DVFSP.

 If you were to send a message with no body and a 5 Mb attachment you would see the following in the report:

 If you then sent a message with 88.9 Mb text file attachment you would see:-

-Symantec Corporation has acknowledged that the above-mentioned issue is present in the current version(s) of the product(s) mentioned at the end of this article.
-Symantec Corporation is committed to product quality and satisfied customers.
+Symantec Corporation has acknowledged that the above-mentioned issue is present in the version(s) of the product(s) referenced in this article.

 "Total On-Disk Size(GB)" on SIS report show incorrect, irrelevant information to SIS